Cherimoya: Fruits

 The edible cherimoya fruit is a large, green, conical or heart-shaped compound fruit, 10–20 cm long, with diameters of 5–10 cm, and skin that gives the appearance of having overlapping scales or knobby warts.
 They ripen to brown with a fissured surface in late winter and early spring; they weigh on the average 150–500 g, but extra-large specimens may weigh 2.7 kg or more.

 Cherimoya fruits are commercially classified according to degree of surface irregularity, as follows: 'Lisa', almost smooth, difficult to discern areoles; 'Impresa', with "fingerprint" depressions; 'Umbonata', with rounded protrusions at the apex of each areole; 'Mamilata' with fleshy, nipple-like protrusions; or 'Tuberculata', with conical protrusions having wart-like tips.

 The flesh of the cherimoya contains numerous hard, inedible, black, bean-like, glossy seeds, 1–2 cm long and about half as wide.
 Cherimoya seeds are poisonous if crushed open.
 Like other members of the family Annonaceae, the entire plant contains small amounts of neurotoxic acetogenins, such as annonacin, which appear to be linked to atypical parkinsonism in Guadeloupe.
 Moreover, an extract of the bark can induce paralysis if injected.

 Distribution and habitat

 Widely cultivated now, A. cherimola is believed to have originated in the Andes of South America at altitudes of 700 to 2400 m, although an alternative hypothesis postulates Central America as the origin, instead, because many of the plant's wild relatives occur in this area.
 From there it was taken by Europeans to various parts of the tropics.
-Unlike other Annona species, A. cherimola has not successfully naturalized in West Africa, and Annona glabra is often misidentified as this species in Australasia.
+Unlike other Annona species, A. cherimola has not successfully naturalized in West Africa.